Betiiy/alx-system_engineering-devops/README.md

-shell permission task 10
+shell permission task 11
-a script that sets the mode of the file hello the same as olleh’s mode
+a script that adds execute permission to all subdirectories